Five things to consider if you’re Jewish and facing the college search

 4. Perspectives on Israel and Palestine across the student body

-When looking at colleges, it is important to be aware of your relationship with Israel and with Israel/Palestine as a political issue.
 What is your perspective?
-Are you looking for a community who shares your feelings about these issues?
+Are you looking for a community where people share your feelings about these issues?
 To what extent can you tolerate people who disagree with you?
 Can you stand to be around rhetoric that might make you uncomfortable?
-Having this self-awareness will help you find a campus environment that’s a good fit for you.

 5. Antisemitism